 The blind admittance to this linearity suggests a missing language – a dialogue that cannot be held until words are formed and spoken, and then, with the greatest hesitation, left unbound.
 To chisel words into a stone not to form them, but to suggest the movement and the force that makes the cut.
 To trace a footprint not in order take the same path, but to deepen the imprints left behind.
 The gaze leads itself to the picture not to bear witness, but to bear presence."
 (Julia Waraksa, 2024)

-A Bear Trap in No Man's Land.
-2022.
-Publication, texts and scenography.
-Edition of 20.
+A Bear Trap in No Man's Land, 2022

 Monuments, documents, and records of collective trauma exist to stand for and contain that which has happened.
 But in an attempt to lighten the burden of atrocity and barbarism, these mementos simultaneously distance us from the context that birthed them.
 Through the act of burying and depositing history in monuments and artefacts and by grouping victims into categories and statistics, we are letting a passive silence do the work an active memory should engage.
 The moment a violence of the past resurfaces, we detach in disbelief and in repetition.